kaustubhad/fastman/README.md

 ```
 devtools::install_github('kaustubhad/fastman',build_vignettes = TRUE)
 ```
-If you are not using Rstudio, we would recommend that you install the package without building the vignette.
+If you are not using Rstudio, we recommend installing the package without building the vignette.
 ```
 devtools::install_github('kaustubhad/fastman',build_vignettes = FALSE)
 ```